bharat-kr-dev/bharat-kr-dev/README.md

 - 3+ years of full-stack development experience
 - Successfully delivered 50+ projects for international clients
 - Expert in building complex business logic and user management systems
-- Specialized in MLM systems with multi-level tree structures

 - Strong focus on clean code, performance optimization, and scalable architecture
 - Experience with both GitHub and GitLab workflows